 A Human Development report of Louisiana found major disparities in quality of life between Black and White Louisiana residents, and gaps between Louisianans and the rest of the country.

-A Portrait of Louisiana 2020: Human Development in an Age of Uncertainty, directed and authored by Kirsten Lewis, uses the American Human Development Index (HDI) to measure life quality of people by “combining official data on health, education and income” and combines them into a single number from 0 to 10.
+A Portrait of Louisiana 2020: Human Development in an Age of Uncertainty, a new report from Measure of America, directed and authored by Kristen Lewis, uses the American Human Development Index (HDI) to measure life quality of people by “combining official data on health, education and income” and combines them into a single number from 0 to 10.

 For example, the HDI score for the overall United States is 5.37.
 Louisiana scores more than a full point below the rest of the country: 4.35.
 The state’s lower score is due to health, economic and educational factors such as a shorter life expectancy, significantly higher maternal mortality rates and higher child poverty rates.